 Video Transcription - Top 3 Rubber Flat Roofs: TPO, EPDM Rubber, and Modified Bitumen

 Hi, my name is Erik.
 Although there are many commercial roofing systems to choose from, I want to explain the three types of single ply roofing systems commonly installed by contractors across the United States.
 Of the three types, EPDM is the most popular.
 It has been used for over 40 years.
 It is the same synthetic rubber membrane used to make inner tubes.
-Another type is TPO, which is a thermoplastic membrane, and finally there's modified bitumen, which is an asphalt based membrane.
+Another type is TPO, which is a thermoplastic membrane, and finally, there's modified bitumen, which is an asphalt based membrane.

 Explaining the Three Types of Roofing Systems

 Let me explain more about each of these membranes.
 EPDM is produced in different thicknesses; they are 45, 60, and 90 thousandths of an inch.
 Most contractors use the industry standard of 60 thousandths of an inch, which is very near the thickness of a quarter.
-Some advantages for using EPDM on a flat roof are; first, it is the least expensive system to install per square foot.
+Some advantages of using EPDM on a flat roof are; first, it is the least expensive system to install per square foot.

 Second, it is simple to install with the use of anchors, adhesives, and rollers.
 Also, it weighs less than other single ply membranes, and lastly, it is sold in wide rolls of eight to twenty feet, resulting in fewer seams.
 Some of the disadvantages are that harmful ultraviolet rays degrade adhesives used on seams and flashing, causing very premature separation.
-It's failing, like look at that that's glue that has gone bad and is no longer sticking to the rest of it.
+It's failing, like look at that that's the glue that has gone bad and is no longer sticking to the rest of it.
 This is how it starts, and this is how it ends up, okay.

 Erik Shows an Example of EPDM Roof

-Look how deep that goes and I'm not gonna lift it up further, just because I don't wanna make it worse, but this is around a drain area.
+Look how deep that goes, and I'm not gonna lift it up further, just because I don't wanna make it worse, but this is around a drain area.
 Second, the black membrane absorbs ultraviolet light, causing shrinkage and brittleness, which decreases its life expectancy drastically.
 Right here, uh, over the years, the EPDM has shrunk a little bit and then, and thus stretched right here in the corner, and then with the stretching and the UV rays uh, pounding down on it, it started eating it away, and right here in the corner where it was mostly, stretched the most, this is where it got eaten away the most, also.
 You can see it has gone straight through.

-Protective Mats on a EPDM Rubber Roofs
+Protective Mats on an EPDM Rubber Roofs

 TPO Vinyl Roofing